Brown Butter Hot Fudge Brownie Loaf

 2. Cool Brown Butter: Allow the browned butter to cool slightly before mixing it with the other ingredients.
 This helps maintain the texture of the brownie batter.

 3. Use High-Quality Chocolate: For the best flavor, use high-quality chocolate in your homemade fudge sauce.
-This makes a noticeable difference in the richness and taste of the brownies.
+This makes a noticeable difference in the richness and taste.

 4. Mix Dry Ingredients Separately: Combine the flour, cocoa powder, baking powder, and salt in a separate bowl before adding to the wet ingredients.
 This ensures even distribution and prevents clumps.